openxc/openxc-python/docs/tools/control.rst

 .. code-block:: bash

-    $ openxc-control set --host www.server.com --port 80
+    $ openxc-control set --network-host www.server.com --port 80

 This will return true when successful.
-If host is supplied, but not port, port will default to 80.
+If network-host is supplied, but not port, port will default to 80.

 ------